 3. What data does OpenAI delete, retain, or use for training?

-This is the most common concern — and the answer depends on which product you use:
+This is the most important privacy question — and the answer depends on which OpenAI product you use.

 Record Mode (ChatGPT macOS app)

-- Transcripts and canvases follow your workspace retention settings and are removed within 30 days after deletion unless legally required to retain them.
+- Transcripts and canvases follow your workspace retention settings.
+If you delete the conversation, the associated transcript/canvas is removed from OpenAI systems within 30 days, unless OpenAI is legally required to retain it.

-- Consumer ChatGPT (Plus/Pro): Transcripts may be used to train models unless you opt out via privacy controls.
+- Consumer ChatGPT: If model improvement is enabled, transcripts and canvases may be used to improve OpenAI models unless you opt out.

 Speech-to-Text API